casperschipper/gameoflifev2/_pages/about.md

 <a id="about-the-game-of-life-foundation"></a>

-# About the game of life foundation:
+# About The Game of Life Foundation:

 The Game of Life was founded on September 13, 1999.